DE-CIX/pbgp-parser/README.md

 Moreover, filtering is pretty straight forward: assuming you just want to display BGP UPDATE messages that are _only_ containing withdrawals just use the following command.

     cat /path/to/file.pcap | pbgpp.py --filter-message-type UPDATE --filter-message-subtype WITHDRAWAL -

+To pipe your output directly into a file you can use the following command.
+Of course you are able to combine it with filters or different input methods, like reading from a PCAP file.

+    cat /path/to/file.pcap | pbgpp.py -p FILE -o output.txt -

 ## Contributions
 Feel free to contribute your own extensions, enhancements, or even fixes.
 Check out the issues page in GitHub for further information.